ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

-This section registers the `application/jwp` media type [@RFC2046] in the IANA "Media Types" registry [@IANA.MediaTypes] in the manner described in [@RFC6838], which can be used to indicate that the content is a JWP using the JWP Compact Serialization.
+This section registers the `application/jwp` media type [@RFC2046] in the IANA "Media Types" registry [@IANA.MediaTypes] in the manner described in [@RFC6838, section 5.6], which can be used to indicate that the content is a JWP using the JWP Compact Serialization.

 #### The application/jwp Media Type